-Fortunately, if you’re looking to safely (and responsibly) enjoy a boozy beverage outdoors with friends and family, there are a number of places across Metro Vancouver that you can do so.
+If you’re looking to safely (and responsibly) enjoy a boozy beverage outdoors with friends and family, there are a number of places across Metro Vancouver where you can do so.

 - See also: